Xe/site/blog/we-have-go-2.markdown

 really just does not work.</xeblog-conv>

 Overall though, Go modules has been a net positive for the community and for people wanting to create reliable software in Go.
-It’s just such a big semantic break in how the toolchain works that I almost think it would have been easier for the to accept if _that_ was Go 2.
+It’s just such a big semantics break in how the toolchain works that I almost think it would have been easier for the to accept if _that_ was Go 2.
 Especially since the semantic of how the toolchain worked changed so much.